 Brazilian Coffee Santos is the best in the world.
 Some will debate on it.
 Why don’t you read on and find out about this wonderful delicacy?

-Inspired by my good friend, CJ, I have recently traveled to some Brazilian coffee regions and visited farms that produce Arabica coffee.
+Inspired by my good friend, CJ, I have recently traveled to some Brazilian regions and visited farms that produce the Arabica type.

 Some of the farmers invited me for a cup of their Santos coffee type.
-It was a 2016-harvest, freshly collected, roasted and ground produce.
+It was a 2016-harvest, freshly collected, roasted and ground.
 The smell and taste were so fantastic that I decided to write my own piece of mind about

 The Best Joe in the World